WGUNDERWOOD/julia-julia/README.md

 # julia-julia

-Plotting Julia sets in the Julia language
+Plotting Julia sets with the Julia language